tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 31, 2023

-## ACIP discussion on COVID-19 vaccines, influenza vaccines, and ischemic stroke
+## ACIP discussion on influenza vaccines and ischemic stroke

 - **Source:** webcast by Centers for Disease Control and Prevention
 - **Date:** broadcasted October 25, 2023